 Rowing machines can do some serious damage to certain types of flooring and vice versa.
-During a row, especially at high-intensity, your rower might move around a bit.
+During a row, especially at high intensity, your rower might move around a bit.
 Gym floors are designed for this type of impact, but your home floors might not be as forgiving.
 Tile, concrete, vinyl, laminate, and wood flooring isn’t the most compatible surface for rowing machines.
 When buying a new rower, look for one with grips on the bottom to prevent slipping and damage.

 If you just want to add some movement to your day, you might not care about how accurate your data is.
 But, if you’re training for an event or taking part in a competition, your measurements must be accurate.
 Air rowers have the best reputation when it comes to data accuracy.

 Budget plays a big factor when it comes to buying a rowing machine.
 The cost of air, water, and magnetic rowers is very similar based on their features and quality.
-Lower end models will cost you several hundred bucks, whereas the higher end models will be upwards of $1000.
+Lower-end models will cost you several hundred bucks, whereas the higher-end models will be upwards of $1000.
 Hydraulic rowers are by far the cheapest of the four.
 Again, you’ll pay extra for quality and features, but you can get one for less than $100.

-Magnetic Rowing Machine
+Magnetic Rowing Machine – How It works Mechanically

 Magnetic rowing machines create resistance using, you guessed it, magnets.
 Resistance is generated by one magnet moving further or closer from the metal flywheel.
 The closer the magnet gets to the flywheel, the more resistance.
 If you’ve ever tried pushing the same sides of two magnets together, you’ll know what I’m talking about.
 As there is no part-on-part contact between the magnets the machine is pretty much silent.
 If you live in a small apartment, want to watch TV or listen to music during your row, it’s perfect.
 The no part-on-part contact also makes the movement smooth and consistent.
 This makes it really smooth and comfortable on your joints.

 The resistance is controlled manually by adjusting a dial or lever.
 Thus, the resistance will remain the same regardless of your rowing speed.
 Manual change of resistance is ideal for when you want to work on a specific goal.
 Want to build muscle?
 Increase the resistance.
-Want to focus on improving your cardiovascular fitness?
-Lower the resistance.
-Simple.
-But, this isn’t the same as rowing on the water so does feel a little unnatural.
+Want to focus on improving your cardiovascular

 Most magnetic rowers are foldable or come with detachable sides.
 If you’re limited by space, they are a suitable option.
 But, unfortunately, some magnetic rowers need to be plugged into a power outlet.
 This will influence where you use your magnetic rower.